dguitarbite/ThinkingTank/README.md

 For Windows Executable :
 ------------------

-If you want to be free of installations, and just want to try out this game, will you can contact me at pps.pranav@gmail.com for the Executables.
-These .exe files will run seemlessly and you get to enjoy the game :).
+If you want to be free of installations, and just want to try out this game.
+Check out py2exe for generating windows executables!